FX and Settlement (Operator Field Manual)

 - "Can we settle in local currency?
 What are the payout timings and fees?"

-- “Can we disable DCC by default?”
+- "Can we turn DCC off by default?"

 - "Do you support local acquiring in [target countries]?"